United Nations Protection Force: United Nations hostages and the Vrbanja bridge

+On 12 March 1995, UNPROFOR made its first request for NATO air support, but close air support was not deployed, owing to a number of delays associated with the approval process.

+On 10 and 11 April 1995, UNPROFOR called in air strikes to protect the Goražde safe area, resulting in the bombing of a Bosnian Serb military command outpost near Goražde by two U.S. General Dynamics F-16 Fighting Falcon fighter aircraft.
+This was the first time in NATO's history it had attacked ground targets with aircraft.
+Subsequently, Bosnian Serbs entered the Gorazde safe area.
+Serbian Army soldiers took 150 UN personnel hostage on 14 April.
+A British Sea Harrier was sent to scout the situation and potentially attack Serbian positions, but the Serbs were prepared.
+On 16 April 1995, a British Sea Harrier was shot down over Goražde by Bosnian Serb forces.

-On 26 May 1995, following NATO air raids on Pale as the Bosnian Serbs defied another UN ultimatum on heavy weapons, around 400 Blue Helmets were taken hostage, brought to strategic points as human shields, and shown in chains on Serbian TV.
+On 26 May 1995, following NATO air raids on Pale as the Bosnian Serbs defied another UN ultimatum on heavy weapons, around 400 Blue Helmets were taken hostage in different parts of Bosnia, brought to strategic points as human shields, and shown in chains on Serbian TV.

 On 27 May 1995, General Mladić along with General Nuhić launched an assault against the UN observation point of the Vrbanja bridge.
 At 5 in the morning, the French captain commanding the position lost contact with the 12 men and went to investigate.
 A Serb dressed with a blue helmet, French body armour and uniform attempted to take him hostage, but was deterred by the UN escort, and the officer managed to escape.
 In the following hours, after intense shelling by ERC 90 Sagaie armoured vehicles, the French stormed the post, killing four Serbs and capturing four others.
 Two French soldiers were killed and 17 were wounded.